AkshayHanchate/DSA-SQL/README.md

-### DSA Practice
+### DSA and SQL Practice
-Welcome to the DSA Practice repository! 🚀
+Welcome to the DSA and SQL Practice repository! 🚀

-This repository contains my solutions to various LeetCode problems that I have practiced while improving my Data Structures and Algorithms (DSA) skills.
+This repository contains my solutions to various LeetCode problems that I have practiced to improve my Data Structures and Algorithms (DSA) and SQL skills.
 It serves as a personal collection and reference for tackling a wide range of coding challenges.

 **📂 Structure**
 - Each solution is organized by: